beginning of content

 Key facts

-- Eating disorders can have a serious impact on the person affected, and their family.
+• Eating disorders can have a serious impact on your mental wellbeing and physical health.

-- It's important to get help for an eating disorder as early as possible.
+• If you think you have an eating disorder, it's important to get help as early as possible.

 What is an eating disorder?

-An eating disorder is a serious mental health condition that involves an unhealthy obsession with eating, exercise or body shape.
+An eating disorder is a serious mental health condition that involves disturbed eating patterns and an unhealthy relationship with food.
+It may also involve excessive exercise and distorted body image.

 Anyone can get an eating disorder, whatever your cultural background, sex or age.
-Eating disorders affect about 4% to 16% of Australians.
+Around 1.1 million Australians were affected by an eating disorder in 2023.
+Eating disorders are most common in adolescents.

 Binge eating disorder (BED)